TBD54566975/dwn-proxy-js/README.md

 At it's lightest, this package can act as a network router for DWN Message's.
 At it's heaviest, this package can be used to selectively abstract DWN-concepts from your web services.
 You have optionality as to the degree to which you differentiate across the two network interfaces.

-Like the [`dwn-server`](https://github.com/TBD54566975/dwn-server), this package is intended to be used server-side, wherein DWN Messages are interfaced with via JSON-RPC (compatible with compatible with [`web5-js`](https://github.com/TBD54566975/web5-js)'s Agent interface).
+Like the [`dwn-server`](https://github.com/TBD54566975/dwn-server), this package is intended to be used server-side, wherein DWN Messages are interfaced with via JSON-RPC (compatible with [`web5-js`](https://github.com/TBD54566975/web5-js)'s Agent interface).
 Also like [`dwn-server`](https://github.com/TBD54566975/dwn-server), this package uses the [`dwn-sdk-js`](https://github.com/TBD54566975/dwn-sdk-js) to implement a fully-featured DWN.
-However, unlike [`dwn-server`](https://github.com/TBD54566975/dwn-server), this package offers a programmatic interface for handling DWN Messages, both inbound and outbound, with the intent of .
+However, unlike [`dwn-server`](https://github.com/TBD54566975/dwn-server), this package offers a programmatic interface for handling DWN Messages, both inbound and outbound, with the design intent of integrating with traditional backend services.

 ---

-TODO rather than being comprehensive, try to articulate how `dwn-proxy-js` should fit in relation to the existing `dwn-server`

-*Note:* we should consider a different composition of projects.
+*Note:* we should reconsider the project composition in relation to `dwn-server`.

-(Consider `dwn-sdk-js` and `web5-js` remain as-is)

-First, a set of npm packages, wherein the target user base is developers.
-The idea here being to build developer-tools for composability & extensibility.

-- `dwn-json-rpc-js` uses `dwn-sdk-js` to implement a fully-featured DWN intended for server environments
-  - *Note:* we could take it a step further and split out `json-rpc-js`
-- `dwn-proxy-js` uses `dwn-json-rpc-js` to serve the DWN, but then offers programmatic interfaces to handle messages, with the intention of serving traditional backend (for example, also offering an outbound interface)

-Second, a set of executables (command line applications), wherein the target user base is still developers, but the developer experience (DX) is not programmatic.
-Instead, the DX being developers directly execute the given artifact, and possibily configure.

-- `dwn-server` a thin wrapper around `dwn-json-rpc-js` which stands as the reference implementation for a DWN interfaced over a network boundary
-- `dwn-proxy` a thin wrapper around `dwn-proxy-js` which offers a default configuration and custom markup config syntax for defining the inbound and outbound handlers

-Third, a set of applications, wherein the target user base is non-developers.
-The idea here being similar to the way in which [Bitcoin Core](https://bitcoin.org/en/download) is offered to users.
-That is, users download a DMG/ISO/etc. and run the application on their machine, optionally with a very basic GUI.

-- `dwn-server-gui` uses `dwn-server` and implements a basic GUI, enabling the user to administrate and view their DWN
-- `dwn-proxy-gui` uses `dwn-proxy` and implements a basic GUI, enabling the user to configure & monitor their proxy

-*Note:* we should consider multi-tenant vs single-tenant product/service design and how that would fit into the above.
+The two projects are distinct developer products, but they have significant overlap which can be isolated to a shared package. `dwn-json-rpc-js` could be a package which implements a fully-features DWN, using `dwn-sdk-js`, interfaced via JSON-RPC, which optional programmatic callbacks both prior-to and post DWN Message processing (that is, `dwn.processMessage()`).

 ---